galenhuntington/hpre/README.md

 ##  Empty guards

-Haskell uses guards to break down cases inside a `case` statement or function definition.
+Haskell uses guards to break down cases inside a definition or `case` expression.
 The standard idiom for the “default” case is to use `otherwise`.

 ```haskell
    fac n | n < 1     = 1